What’s your super power? FOOD.

 Back to nature

 How about we allow ourselves to trust nature again.
-Especially when it comes to inflammations in our body, this is actually not all that heart and certainly superior to popping a pill or enduring whatever plagues us.
+Especially when it comes to inflammations, since this is certainly superior to popping a pill or enduring whatever plagues us.
 An inflammation is actually a perfectly „healthy“ reaction of your body.
 It’s angered and irritated by something that isn’t good for you.

 Inflammation is linked to leading to a whole lot of severe health issues from cancer, heart disseases, arthritis or depression, to name just a few, if we allow it to become chronic.
 The crazy thing about this is that we are often not really aware that we not well.
 Not everything is as obvious as a raging headache or stomach acid.
-Sometimes it’s just this background feeling of not being quite as energetic or feeling lethargic or looking tired or being despite having slept long enough.
-Maybe you notice that you hair suddenly seems less shiney, dull and dried out.
+Sometimes it’s just this background feeling of not being quite as energetic, feeling lethargic or looking tired despite having slept long enough.
 It might be, because your body is occupied elsewhere.
-It might be that it’s allergy season and you are sadly one of the many people who have to battle one or many.

 Discover your bodies fighter spirit

 Our body is a complex powerful machine with a remarkable healing capability.
 But just like the challenge to repair anything while still operating it, our body faces the same obstacle.
 It needs to keep all basic functions running, while it deals with fixing what’s broken or compromised.
 This inevitably means, it needs to focus its ressources on where they are most needed.
-Hence our hair looks dull or we might even loose it, because our body is fighting something essential, and hair (while an important asset to how we define us) is not essential for survival.
-Therefore your body drives attention away from non-essentials like hair to what matters (like basic functions pf survival), resulting in hair loss.
+Hence our hair looks dull or falls out, because our body is fighting something essential, and hair (while an important asset to how we define us) is not essential for survival.
+Therefore your body drives attention away from non-essentials to what matters (like basic functions of survival), e.g. resulting in hair loss or grey skin.

-So if you are immune compromised or if you feel that you generally want to incorporate more healthy food options that help your body fight future or existing inflammations, this article provides you with a list of food based vitality hacks with lots of options that support your body in fighting inflammation and also a second list with food that’s best avoided as it causes inflammation or slows down the healing process of your body.
+So if you are immune compromised or if you feel that you generally want to incorporate more healthy food options that help fight inflammations, this article provides you with a list of food based vitality hacks with lots of options that support your body and also a second list with food that’s best avoided as it causes inflammation or slows down the healing process of your body.

 Nature gives us an abundance of great opportunities to create nutricious and tasty meals without missing out.
 If you want to avoid eggs for instance, but still bake a tasty cake, replace them with overnight oats.
 Check, if any of the vegan milk alternatives work for you to replace dairy in your morning coffee.